-- 3. should the layout be revised where: - a. any WTG, located within 1,500 m from any NSR are moved closer; - b. the number of WTG within 2,000 m from any NSR are increased; and - 4. should the applicant make use of a wind turbine with a maximum SPL exceeding 109.2 dBA re 1 pW.
+- 1. should the layout be revised where: - a. any WTG, located within 1,500 m from any NSR are moved closer; - b. the number of WTG within 2,000 m from any NSR are increased; and - 2. should the applicant make use of a wind turbine with a maximum SPL exceeding 109.2 dBA re 1 pW.

-If the layout changed where WTG are moved closer than 2,000 m from verified NSR and the project will be developed, the final layout and sound power emission levels of the selected WTG must be modelled to ensure the noise levels are less than 45 dBA at verified NSR.
+If the project is to be developed in the future, the final layout and sound power emission levels of the selected WTG must be modelled to ensure the noise levels are less than 45 dBA at verified NSR.